-EMCC’s Science Division is seeking 3 responsible, dedicated Animal Ambassador Interns who are capable with working in a team environment.
-These interns will be responsible for providing adequate and safe animal care for the entire spring semester (16 weeks).
-EMCC’s Science Division prepares up-and-coming animal handlers and caretakers to be leaders in a variety of professions.
-The EMCC Science Division currently houses a variety of animals such as; ball pythons, corn snakes, ornate box turtles, red-eared sliders, painted turtles, Sonoran desert tortoises, rose-haired tarantula, and an in-house feeder mouse breeding program, all in which are utilized as teaching models in a variety of biology courses and community outreach events.
+EMCC’s Science Division is seeking dedicated Animal Ambassador Interns who are interested in working in a team environment.
+These interns will be responsible for providing adequate and safe animal care as well as doing outreach events educating the community about the EMCC animals.
+The EMCC Science Division prepares up-and-coming animal handlers and caretakers to be leaders in a variety of professions.
+The EMCC Science Division currently houses a variety of animals such as; ball pythons, corn snakes, ornate box turtles, red-eared sliders, painted turtles, Sonoran desert tortoises, rose-haired tarantula, and an in-house feeder breeding program.

 Interns will be responsible for (but not be limited to):

-- Managing our EMCC Animal Ambassador website.
-Uploading photographs and animal tracking and care data (weekly).
+- Uploading photographs and animal tracking and care data

-- Full-time student at MCCCD (enrolled in at least 12 credits).
-All majors welcome and encouraged to apply;
+- Students must be enrolled in at least 6 credits at MCCCD, All majors welcome and encouraged to apply

 - Most importantly, interns must possess good interpersonal communication skills, as they will be working as part of a larger team of volunteers, undergraduate researchers, student workers, laboratory technicians, and numerous staff and faculty.
 Being a good team member is essential here.